VanishInbox

 Instant

-The most effective way to stop spam is to never let it reach your real inbox in the first place.
+The most effective way to stop spam is to never let it reach your real inbox.
 Use a temporary, disposable email address whenever a website asks for your email as part of a sign-up, free trial, or one-time download.
-The temporary address receives any resulting marketing emails — and then auto-expires, taking everything with it.
+The temporary address absorbs any resulting marketing email and expires automatically, taking everything with it.

-💡 This is especially effective for: free trial sign-ups, competitions, paywalled content, app registrations you're not sure about, and any site you only plan to use once.
+💡 This works especially well for: free trial sign-ups, competitions, paywalled content, app registrations you're unsure about, and any site you plan to use once.

 2. 02